altocodenl/tagaway/readme.md

 - Other
    - Rename csrf to auth/csrf, OMITTED to REDACTED
-   - Refactor putRoundSvg to putSvg (svg, height)
    - put user that experienced error if user is logged in by moving route and leaving passthrough in gatekeeper
    - use expired cookie (after logout and after delete) in tests
-   - remove opaque elements in input, instead remove values from inputs
    - remove dot after messages in snackbar

 - Pivs
    - Fix scroll + back bug
-   - Add arrow to switch order of tags
    - Feedback box
-   - Search box height is incorrect when 'Done tagging' button appear in 'Untagged'.
    - Implement video streaming.
 Check that it works in Safari (https://blog.logrocket.com/streaming-video-in-safari/)

 - Upload/import: